Perspectives on Academic Persian

 Evaluation and Assessment in Academic Persian

-Scholars, researchers, and teachers are invited to send the abstract of their proposed chapters and a short bio-note to Abbas Aghdassi (email@example.com) before February 10, 2020.
+Scholars, researchers, and teachers are invited to send an abstract (max.
+250 words) of their proposed chapters and a short bio-note to Abbas Aghdassi (firstname.lastname@example.org) before April 20, 2020.

-Interested contributors may submit their proposed chapters either in English or Persian.
+Chapters may be sumbmitted in English or Persian.

 Accepted chapters would be published in an edited volume by Springer Language Policy (LAPO) series.
-The volume flyer and the CFP are attached.
+You may like to download the poster, product flyer, or the CALL FOR CHAPTERS.
 Kindly circulate the call.
-Contact me for any questions.